qbreis/blog/posts/blog-next-js-1-setup.md

 ---
 title: 'Blog - Next.js - Chapter #1 - Setup'
+excerpt: 'This is part of a series of annotations, about building a blog to explain how to build a blog to explain how to build a blog about...

-excerpt: 'In this chapter, first I setup my dev environment, after I just setup new Next.js app from scratch using Typescript.'
+In this chapter, first I setup my dev environment, after I just setup new Next.js app from scratch using Typescript.'
 date: '2021-08-26'
 categories: ['nextjs']
 tags: ['nextjs', 'typescript']